top of page

 The student’s writing must be original.
 As coach, you may read the student’s work, ask questions that occur to you as a reader, and make general suggestions for improvement.
 All authors should receive adult help to correct all spelling, grammar, and punctuation.

-How are scenarios evaluated?
+How are the stories evaluated?

 See REGISTRATION & FEES for participation information and entry forms.